scholarslab/gis_least_cost_path_village_to_road_ethiopia_hk/README.md

 - Can easily be adapted to other input data.
 Changes would probably be need to made to the date logic
 - Currently configured to run cell-by-cell in a Notebook.
 Should be configured properly with functions and main

-- Script was exectud once for each of three groups of villages. "group" variable was configured for each run.
+- Script was executed once for each of three groups of villages. "group" variable was configured for each run.
+The input road points were edited after the first and second runs to include previous least cost paths.